Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 - Are there any features that we can split into multiple columns or simplify in any way?
 - etc.

-### 3.3 Feature engineering
+### 3. Feature engineering

 Once we understand our data, we can start creating new columns by splitting up current ones, transforming them to change their scale or looking at their mean, combining new ones to create interactions, and much more.

-### 3.4 Train different models, fit them to the training data, at use cross validation
+### 4. Train different models, fit them to the training data, and use cross validation

 The models I tested were RandomForests, XGBoost, and LightGBM.